cruizba/ubuntu-dind/README.md

 ```

 This will run a bash with a complete docker separated from your host to build, run and push docker images.

-## :warning::warning: WARNING :warning::warning:

-The option `--privileged` is not secure.
-I did this image just for little experiments, don't use for production.
-Just for dev or testing purposes.

-To do this in the GOOD AND SECURE WAY just use: https://github.com/nestybox/sysbox